Deliver Great Customer Service After the Sale

 With eBay returns, you can customize the way you handle returns, refunds, replacements, and exchanges.
 This makes returns easier and less time consuming for both you and your buyers.

-Click the tutorials and the tabs above to learn more about customizing and optimizing your returns.
+Click the tabs above to learn more about customizing and optimizing your returns.

 Customizing your return preferences lets you choose when you want to expedite different types of return requests by instructing eBay to process them automatically.
 Simply create basic or advanced rules within your return preferences in My eBay.